 This committee oversees research activities and doctoral supervision, including all students on the PhD Clinical Education and MD students.
 It has four main areas of responsibility:

 1) Strategic planning for research.
-The committee is responsible for developing a strategic research plan, providing leadership and guidance in relation to clinical / medical education research, reporting on research activities for the Research Excellence Framework (REF) and other external requests, and promoting a joined-up approach to research planning in the Centre.
+The committee is responsible for developing a strategic research plan, providing leadership and guidance in relation to clinical /medical education research, reporting on research activities for the Research Excellence Framework (REF) and other external requests.
+We also promote a joined-up approach to research planning in the Centre.

 2) Resourcing and staffing research and doctoral supervision.
 This includes sharing information about grant opportunities, helping secure funding for research and doctoral supervision staff, job-planning, new appointments and use of research and development income to backfill time as appropriate.